Congress under pressure as states lift electricity shut-off bans during coronavirus crisis

 But those governors’ orders are starting to expire.
 Already, some utilities are resuming shut-offs for those behind on their bills during the sweltering summer months when air conditioning is most needed.

 Calls from advocates and congressional Democrats are growing louder for the federal government to step in and issue a nationwide ban on shut-offs.
-They are eyeing the upcoming coronavirus relief package, which administration officials and lawmakers are negotiating, as their best chance to pass a moratorium.
+They are eyeing another coronavirus relief package as their best chance to pass a moratorium, though negotiations for a new bill have collapsed.

 House Democrats passed a relief bill in May that included assistance for paying utility bills and a nationwide moratorium on electricity disconnections for four months after the national emergency is declared over, but the provisions were not included in the Senate GOP proposal.